giardap/Ring/README.md

   "link" : "https://download.ring.com/a/key_live_fiAFgsbsLJpNm7gHksC6BgcfwxcJI44h?%24identity_id=615809008687086307"
 }
 ```
-From there you will now have all the necessary parts to make this
+From there you will now have all the necessary parts to make this work.

+Step 5.
+Profit???

 ### Prerequisites

 Before you use this you must need: